Entrepreneurship (ENTP)

 Attribute/Distribution: ND

-ENTP 319 (MKT 319) Development and Marketing of New Products 3 Credits
+ENTP 319 (MKT 319) Innovation and Marketing of New Products 3 Credits

 This course adopts the marketing philosophy that new products and services will be profitable if the extended product provides customers with highly valued benefits.
 The goal is to help students learn how to use state-of-the-art management techniques to identify markets, develop new product ideas, measure customer benefits, and design profitable new products.
 The course provides techniques to interface the marketing function with the functions of R&D, design engineering, and manufacturing.